Definition of Credit Hour

 To demonstrate compliance with U.S. Department of Education regulations and standards established by the Higher Learning Commission, all McPherson College instructors include in their syllabi a course schedule with the requisite number of class meetings for the appropriate length of time as well as a detailed list of readings, assignments, and projects indicative of the expected hours outside the classroom.

 McPherson College offers a small number of online courses and traditional face-to-face classes blended with an online component.
 Consistent with the above guidelines, for every hour of credit granted for an online course or course component, the student should expect to spend the same 40 hours per term for each hour of credit.
 This can include time devoted to reading lecture notes, listening to recordings of lectures, or synchronous class time.
-Additional time elements to consider in the online environment are readings, writing assignments (including the discussion boards), exam/quizzes and student engagement.
+Additional time elements to consider in the online environment are readings, writing assignments (including the discussion boards), exams/quizzes and student engagement.